bersling/sveltepuzzle/README.md

 ## Why Svelte Puzzle?

-To show web devs how they can leverage their web skills how to build cool mobile apps, I've created svelte puzzle.
+To show web devs how to leverage web skills for mobile apps, I've created svelte puzzle.
 It's based on games I've built for [toddler-games.com](https://toddler-games.com), so it's optimized for mobile and also available in Google Play Store and on iOS App Store.

 ## Demo 🚀